If you want to address a German-speaking audience, I am your translation specialist. I offer professional translations from English to German.

 Transcreation And Localisation – What’s the difference?

-It’s quite easy to explain the difference.
+It’s easy to explain the difference.
 If you choose a localisation, you want the target copy to be as close as possible to the source copy.
-Therefore, you only adapt any cultural (or if necessary linguistic) notions in order to make sure the target audience understands the text.
+Therefore, you only adapt any cultural (or if necessary linguistic) notions to make sure the target audience understands the text.

 Which method is suited better depends on the project and also on the tone of voice.
 For instance, especially in British English puns are a common stylistic device, but are often quite hard to translate.
 Similarly, slang can be troublesome to translate word-by-word.